Yandex Cloud

 The password must be from 8 to 128 characters long.

 You can also generate a password using Connection Manager.
-To do this, specify generate_password = true instead of password = "<password>".
+Do it by specifying generate_password = true instead of password = "<password>".

-To view the password, select the cluster you need in the management console, go to the Users tab, and click View password in the new user row.
-This will open the page of the Yandex Lockbox secret that stores your password.
+To view the password, select your cluster in the management console, navigate to the Users tab, and click View password for the new user.
+This will open the page of the Yandex Lockbox secret containing the password.
 To view passwords, you need the lockbox.payloadViewer role.

 1. In the command line, navigate to the directory that contains the current Terraform configuration files defining the infrastructure.